ness001/webview2-winrt-reference/1-0-1222-prerelease/winrt/corewebview2.md

 [DOMContentLoaded](#domcontentloaded) | DOMContentLoaded is raised when the initial HTML document has been parsed.
 [DocumentTitleChanged](#documenttitlechanged) | DocumentTitleChanged is raised when the [CoreWebView2.DocumentTitle](corewebview2.md#documenttitle) property changes and may be raised before or after the [CoreWebView2.NavigationCompleted](corewebview2.md#navigationcompleted) event.
 [DownloadStarting](#downloadstarting) | DownloadStarting is raised when a download has begun, blocking the default download dialog, but not blocking the progress of the download.
 [FaviconChanged](#faviconchanged) | Raised when the Favicon has changed.
-This can include when a new page is loaded and thus by defualt no icon is set or the icon is set for the page by DOM or Javascript.
+This can include when a new page is loaded and thus by default no icon is set or the icon is set for the page by DOM or JavaScript.
 [FrameCreated](#framecreated) | FrameCreated is raised when a new iframe is created.
 [FrameNavigationCompleted](#framenavigationcompleted) | FrameNavigationCompleted is raised when a child frame has completely loaded (`body.onload` has been raised) or loading stopped with error.
 [FrameNavigationStarting](#framenavigationstarting) | FrameNavigationStarting is raised when a child frame in the WebView requests permission to navigate to a different URI.